carminachu/Program-Utilisation-and-Access-Trends-in-Community-Health-Services/README.md

 # 🏥 Program Utilisation Report for Community Health Services #
-> 🔍 Identified **22% of service capacity lost** driven by cancellations and non-attendance, highlighting key utilisation gaps.
+> 🔍 An estimated **22% of service capacity** was lost due to cancellations and non-attendance, highlighting significant utilisation gaps.
+Analysis of these gaps identified the primary drivers as client demographics (age, gender, equity indicators, and risk factors), referral sources, and funding streams.

 ## 📘Project Background ##